matusnovak/rpi-opengl-without-x/README.md

 **Failed to get EGL version!
 Error:**

 Your EGL might be faulty!
-Try reinstalling your Raspberry Pi OS.
+Make sure you are using the libraries provided by Raspbian and not the ones installed through apt-get or other package managers.
+Use the ones in the `/opt/vc/lib` folder.
+If that does not work, try reinstalling your Raspberry Pi OS.

 **I get "Error!
 The glViewport/glGetIntegerv are not working!
 EGL might be faulty!"
 What should I do?**

-Your EGL might be faulty!
-Try reinstalling your Raspberry Pi OS.
+Same as above.

 **How do I change the pixelbuffer resolution?**